-The 2021 Strategic Business Plan seeks to hold a steady course during the highly the changeable context of the COVID-19 Pandemic.
-Aligned with the UNESCO periodic review process that is currently underway, the Clayoquot Biosphere Trust (CBT) approached its annual planning as an opportunity to continue to refine its alignment with the local, national, and international mandates of a UNESCO biosphere and a community foundation.
+The 2022 Strategic Business Plan focuses on the next steps in the programs, governance, operations, and administration of the Clayoquot Biosphere Trust (CBT) given the ongoing commitment to our equity pathway and during the highly changeable context of the COVID-19 Pandemic.
+The CBT also continues to approach its annual planning as an opportunity to continue to refine its alignment with the local, national, and international mandates of a UNESCO biosphere and a community foundation.

 In 2019, the CBT developed a theory of change (TOC) to describe our work and to identify the differences we seek to make with community partners.
 This strategic business plan is organized around the five actions identified in the TOC.
-Staff planning for 2021 focuses on maintaining essential CBT activities aligned with the TOC, keeping the organization nimble and able to respond to new opportunities to serve the Biosphere region, and minimizing new initiatives as the second wave of the pandemic is upon us.
-The 2021 Strategic Business Plan was presented to the board for review and approval, along with a three-year operating budget providing staff with a basis for individual work planning, reporting, and learning forward.
+The CBT has also articulated key administrative and operational deliverables that support the success of the organization overall.
+Planning for 2022 focuses on maintaining many CBT activities aligned with the TOC, while scaling back some activities due to staff changes and while putting attention to the process of decolonizing which has emphasized the importance of slowing down and working from a place of relationship.
+New initiatives have been carefully considered with the fifth wave of the pandemic is upon us.
+The 2022 Strategic Business Plan will be presented to the board for review and approval, along with a three-year operating budget providing staff with a basis for work planning, reporting, and learning forward.